devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 Wikipedia describes it as follows:

-1. Strong theist.
+<ol class="faq"><li>Strong theist.
 100 per cent probability of God.
 In the words of C.G.
-Jung: “I do not believe, I know.”
-2. De facto theist.
-Very high probability but short of 100 per cent.
-“I don’t know for certain, but I strongly believe in God and live my life on the assumption that he is there.”
-3. Leaning towards theism.
-Higher than 50 per cent but not very high.
-“I am very uncertain, but I am inclined to believe in God.”
-4. Completely impartial.
-Exactly 50 per cent.
-“God’s existence and non-existence are exactly equiprobable.”
-5. Leaning towards atheism.
-Lower than 50 per cent but not very low.
-“I do not know whether God exists but I’m inclined to be skeptical.”
-6. De facto atheist.
-Very low probability, but short of zero.
-“I don’t know for certain but I think God is very improbable, and I live my life on the assumption that he is not there.”
-7. Strong atheist.
-“I know there is no God, with the same conviction as Jung knows there is one.”
+Jung: &ldquo;I do not believe, I know.&rdquo;&nbsp;</li><li>De facto theist.
+Very high probability but short of 100 per cent. &ldquo;I don&rsquo;t know for certain, but I strongly believe in God and live my life on the assumption that he is there.&rdquo;</li><li>Leaning towards theism.
+Higher than 50 per cent but not very high. &ldquo;I am very uncertain, but I am inclined to believe in God.&rdquo;</li><li>Completely impartial.
+Exactly 50 per cent. &ldquo;God&rsquo;s existence and non-existence are exactly equiprobable.&rdquo;</li><li>Leaning towards atheism.
+Lower than 50 per cent but not very low. &ldquo;I do not know whether God exists but I&rsquo;m inclined to be skeptical.&rdquo;</li><li>De facto atheist.
+Very low probability, but short of zero. &ldquo;I don&rsquo;t know for certain but I think God is very improbable, and I live my life on the assumption that he is not there.&rdquo;</li><li>Strong atheist. &ldquo;I know there is no God, with the same conviction as Jung knows there is one.&rdquo;</li></ol>

 Wiki also adds: “Dawkins self-identified as a ‘6’